-The Center conducts its preservation activities in concert with the Lake Forest College Library Archives and Special Collections, whose agreement with the Center states that the Library “has a recognized heritage of stewardship over more than a century.”
+The Center conducts its preservation activities both in house and in concert with the Lake Forest College Library Archives and Special Collections, whose agreement with the Center states that the Library “has a recognized heritage of stewardship over more than a century.”
 The Library considers the Center “a partner in promoting its railroad photographic holdings,” which the Center amplifies with materials it has acquired from nationally known railroad photographers together with non-photographic works of railroad art.
 The agreement notes “through the Center’s efforts the College library’s collections have gained recognition as a nationally significant repository of railroad photography.”
 The Special Collections division processes and conserves collections, often with financial support generated by the Center, and cooperates with the Center in publication of all its railroad holdings.

 - Ted Rose Collection, approximately 4,400 black-and-white negatives, acquired in 2006